How To Sell Art at an Online Auction - And Do It Well!

 As someone who has aspirations of selling artwork online, your primary concern should be being aware of precisely what you’re trying to sell and communicating it well to potential buyers.
 This is something that, after all, is not unlike selling art at regular brick and mortar venues.

-You need to research the artist behind your piece and know the significance of his art.
+You need to research the artist behind your piece and know the significance of their art.
 When was it made?
 Is it important or “landmarkish” in any way?
 What’s its backstory?
 Who owned it before you did?

 Furthermore, you should have a reasonable idea of the work’s desirability and overall value in the marketplace.
 If you’re not able to determine these kinds of things on your own, consider hiring an appraiser to do it for you.